freeCodeCamp/guide/src/pages/security/scanning/index.md

 ## Scanning Techniques

 One of the most common ways to scan a a network is a technique called a Ping Sweep.
 This can determine the live hosts on a range of IP address.
 A really simple example of this is just going to your command line and typing `ping 8.8.8.8`.
-This will send an [ICMP] (https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol "Internet Control Message Protocol") ECHO request to a host, in this case it will be Google's Public DNS.
+This will send an [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) ECHO request to a host, in this case it will be Google's Public DNS.

-Different Internet protocols require different methods of scanning; for example scanning a [TCP] (https://en.wikipedia.org/wiki/Transmission_Control_Protocol "Transmission Control Protol") network would be different to scanning a [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol "User Datagram Protocol on Wikipedia") network.
+Different Internet protocols require different methods of scanning; for example scanning a [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) network would be different to scanning a [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) network.

 TCP scans generally take advantage of the way in which TCP operates and how TCP goes through a "handshake" to initiate communication on a network.
 1. A device (Host A) attempting to communicate across a network to another device (Server B) will send a SYN message.